 The local wireless network is utilizing an encryption mechanism for all transmissions over the aforementioned wireless network.

-If transmitting EPHI over a wireless network that is not utilizing an authentication and encryption mechanism, the EPHI must be encrypted before transmission.
+If transmitting ePHI over a wireless network that is not utilizing an authentication and encryption mechanism, the ePHI must be encrypted before transmission.

 The authentication and encryption security mechanisms implemented on wireless networks within the Covered Entity domains are only effective within those networks.
 When transmitting outside of those wireless networks, additional and appropriate security measures must be implemented in accordance with this Policy.